“Those who fail to learn from history are doomed to repeat it.” But the inverse can also be true: those who study the past can profit from it.

 There’s no oracle that can tell you exactly how to attack the holiday season, or how to predict what your competitors will be doing, but looking at past behavior can be a great indicator.
 Armed with this knowledge, you can infer when your competitors will be launching their campaigns and plan your own accordingly, to maximize the ROI of your promotions.

 Let’s take a look at a product category that is often the focus of holiday sales: women’s handbags.
 To predict how merchants in the category will behave this holiday season, we can look at the 2015 holiday season.

-In the Quad App, we can use the “Aggregate Product Discount Over Time” insight to compare general discounting trends of similar retailers across a category.
+Wiser used our “Aggregate Product Discount Over Time” data to compare general discounting trends of similar retailers across a category.

 Here, we can see the average percentage of discounting for the women’s handbag category across Macy’s, Bloomingdale’s and Nordstrom for the 2015 holiday shopping season on a week-by-week basis.
 The week of November 23rd–the week leading up to the Thanksgiving holiday–sees a jump in discounts for all three retailers as they prepare for Black Friday and the kick-off to holiday shopping.

 Let’s take a closer look at Macy’s prices for November 23, 2015.
 As we can see, across the category, Macy’s average discount was 15.9%.